frontenddogma/web-development-glossary/manuscript/p.md

 : → Firefox

 Photoshop
 : A raster graphics editor developed and published by Adobe for Windows and macOS.
-Photoshop was originally created in 1988 by Thomas and John Knoll.
+Photoshop was originally created in 1987 by Thomas and John Knoll.
 Since then, the software has become the industry standard not only in raster graphics editing, but in digital art as a whole.
-The software’s name has thus become a generic trademark, leading to its usage as a verb (e.g., “to photoshop”) although Adobe discourages such use.
-Photoshop was first released in 1987. ℹ︎&nbsp;[adobe.com/products/photoshop](https://www.adobe.com/products/photoshop)
+The software’s name has thus become a generic trademark, leading to its usage as a verb (e.g., “to photoshop”) although Adobe discourages such use.&nbsp;[†](#w-photoshop) ℹ︎&nbsp;[adobe.com/products/photoshop](https://www.adobe.com/products/photoshop)

 PHP
 : → Hypertext Preprocessor

 PhpStorm
 : A commercial, cross-platform IDE for PHP.
-PhpStorm provides an editor for PHP, HTML, and JavaScript with on-the-fly code analysis, error prevention, and automated refactorings for PHP and JavaScript code.
+PhpStorm provides an editor for PHP, HTML, CSS, and JavaScript with on-the-fly code analysis, error prevention, and automated refactorings for PHP and JavaScript code.
 PhpStorm was first released in 2009.&nbsp;[†](#w-phpstorm) ℹ︎&nbsp;[jetbrains.com/phpstorm](https://www.jetbrains.com/phpstorm/)

 Phrasing content
 : The text of an HTML document, as well as elements that mark up that text at the intra-paragraph level.
 Runs of phrasing content form paragraphs.&nbsp;§